By ERIN BRICKER

 (Editor’s note: Erin Bricker reached out to us via our interactive software to talk about health costs, and we struck up a conversation.
 I asked her to write about her experiences, and she agreed, in the hope that someone else would benefit from her knowledge.)

-In the last 20 years or so, reported incidences of irritable bowel disease (IBD) have gone up about 33%, according to the Center for Disease Control.
+In the last 20 years or so, reported incidences of inflammatory bowel disease (IBD) have gone up about 33%, according to the Center for Disease Control.
 Currently, more than three million adults report having either Crohn’s disease or ulcerative colitis and more are diagnosed every day.
+[Edit: Changed “irritable bowel disease” to “inflammatory bowel disease.”]

 At the same time, the costs associated with IBD create additional strain on many patients, often influencing their chosen courses of treatment.
 There is currently no cure for IBD, and while treatment options continually improve, many patients face a lifetime of daunting hospital bills, insufficient insurance coverage and expensive medications.